News and Events

 Below are just a few of the cats that we have been able to help in the last 12 months.
 Cats in for neutering or treatment and TLC.

-Donations can be made via our [Donate page].
+Donations can be made via our [Donate page] in any currency.
 If you live in Fuerteventura or Europe and could help Twinkle with a donation you can make a regular donation or a one-off amount to the Twinkle account detailed here.

 Twinkles Bank Details: Account 0081-0695-57-0001158319